Moments that matter - Patient Experience Week 2021

 Sydney Children’s Hospital Network supports the patient experience by placing our families at the centre of everything we do and seeking consumer engagement at all levels of the organisation; from the ward to the board.
 The care our patients and families receive goes beyond medical treatment and can significantly impact their overall health and wellbeing, even after they exit the building.

 Patient Experience Week, which takes place from 26 – 30 April, is an annual event to recognise and celebrate the many ways that healthcare staff can make a positive impact to the patient experience every day.
-Patient Experience Week also offers patients, families and communities the opportunity to share what matters to them, inspiring us all to reflect on the ways we can make the hospital a better place.
+Patient Experience Week also offers patients, families and communities the opportunity to share what matters to them, inspiring us all to reflection the ways we can make the hospital a better place.

 This year, we are shining a light on the ways staff promote kindness, respect, teamwork, and safety.
 These values are building blocks for creating positive relationships, trust, and collaboration, supporting a better overall patient, family and staff experience.